 The amount of space you have in your home for a golf simulator is also another critical factor to consider.
 Cory stressed that you want to have enough space to swing a club comfortably.
 Many times he has seen clients squeeze simulators into small spaces.
 They may have seemed appropriate before installation, but the golfers found it very difficult to swing freely once the screen and net were set up.

-There are three separate components here, and each of them is equally important – ceiling height, room width, and finally depth.
+There are three separate components here, and each of them is equally important – ceiling height, room width, and finally, depth.

 A ceiling height of 10 feet is a “safe” distance that can accommodate most golfers’ height and swing type.
-Cory mentioned that he was able to build a simulator in a room with a ceiling of 8′ 2″.
+Cory mentioned that he could build a simulator in a room with a ceiling of 8′ 2″.
 However, the couple was shorter than average and had very flat swings.
-It may be possible for you to swing clubs freely in a ceiling lower than 10 feet depending on your height and how flat or vertical your swing is.
+It may be possible for you to swing clubs freely in a ceiling lower than 10 feet, depending on your height and how flat or vertical your swing is.
 Don’t forget to consider other golfers who might be using the space if you plan on having friends or family members use it also.